Chloe Rollie

-Chloe Rollie (born 26 June 1995, Edinburgh) is a Scottish international rugby union footballer who currently plays as a full-back for Exeter Chiefs Women in the Premier 15s, as well as the Scottish national team.
+Chloe Rollie (born 26 June 1995 in Edinburgh) is a Scottish international rugby union footballer who currently plays as a full-back for Trailfinders in the Premier 15s, as well as the Scottish national team.

 International career

 Rollie received her first international cap in the opening match of the 2015 Women's Six Nations Championship, with Scotland succumbing to a 42-0 defeat at the hands of the French.
 She scored her first points for the national team with a brace against Italy in the 2017 Women's Six Nations Championship, seeing her named player of the match.
 In the 2018 Women's Six Nations Championship, she gained widespread plaudits for a try which saw her run the length of the field to secure the decisive points in Scotland's first away Six Nations win for 12 years.

 In 2016, Rollie was called up to the Scotland 7s team.
 She made her debut in the first leg of the European Women's Sevens Championship in Prague, scoring eight tries.
 In the 2017 competition, held in Ostrava, she was a member of the team who won the trophy without conceding a point.

 She was a key part of the Scotland Sevens side who won the Rugby Europe Women’s Sevens Trophy in 2017.
 This performance helped her to sign a professional deal with Lille Metropole Rugby Club Villeneuvois (LMRCV) along with international teammates Jade Konkel and Lisa Thomson.

 She scored three tries in the 2018 Six Nations campaign, including a length of the field effort to secure victory for Scotland away to Ireland in Dublin.

 She was an integral part in the Scotland 7s squad that gained promotion to the Rugby Europe Grand Prix in 2018 and were invited to the Hong Kong 7s Qualification Event in April 2019, finishing second to Brazil, as well as the 2020 Challenger Series in Hong Kong.
 The side were then the invitational team at the French leg of the World Rugby Women’s Sevens Series in Biarritz in June 2019, with Rollie being part of the squad.

 Rollie was named as one of six Scottish players included in the wider training squad for the Great Britain 7s team ahead of the 2020 Tokyo Summer Olympics.

 Playing in the 2021 Women's Six Nations Championship, she is one of nine professional or semi-professional players within the Scottish team.

 Rollie was named in the Scotland squad for the 2021 Rugby World Cup.

+She was named in Scotland's squad for the 2025 Six Nations Championship.
+She was selected in the Scottish side for the Women's Rugby World Cup.